cryptolok/MorphAES/README.md

 ## How it works

-1. Shellcode padding with NOPs (since AES is a block cipher)
+1. Shellcode padding with NOPs (since AES is a block cipher) and adding an optional NOP sled
 2. Shellcode encryption with a random key using AES-128-ECB (not the best, but the simplest) - polymorphism
 3. Constants randomization, logic changes, instructions modification and rewriting - metamorphism